-Stock futures soar on Moderna’s vaccine update
+Dow nears 30K level as COVID-19 vaccine news fuels investor sentiment

 |NASDAQ COMPOSITE INDEX

-Moderna shares rose more than 9% in early trading putting other vaccine makers in the spotlight for investors again after Pfizer and its German partner, BioNTech, announced that its coronavirus vaccine proved 90% effective in late-stage trials.
+Moderna shares jumped 8% putting other vaccine makers in the spotlight for investors again, after Pfizer and its German partner, BioNTech, announced that its coronavirus vaccine proved 90% effective in late-stage trials.
+Pfizer shares fell almost 4% on Monday, following a strong rally in the prior week.

+President Donald Trump weighed in, noting the Dow's move towards the 30,000 level.

 COVID-19 CASES SURGE